qqtop/nimfdb/README.md

-Main functions work fine , some of the administration functions need more testing as the underlying python api is still in flux.
+Main functions work fine , some of the administration functions need more testing against the underlying python api.
-Advanced management utility functions still need more testing .
 Connections via embedded or tcp tested ok.